braverock/PortfolioAnalytics/README.md

 * *PortfolioAnalytics::demo_cvxrPortfolioAnalytics*
 * (*Run demo*).

 Use the first link, which results in a display of the entire R script in the Help tab.
-You can copy/paste the script into your own new R file, and run it in chunks that are of interest to you, and take a reasonably short time, e.g., less than 2-3 minutes, and often considerably less.
-Doing so for the demo_cvxrPortfolioAnalytics.R will help you learn some PortfolioAnalytics basics, and how to use some new capabilities in Versions 2.0 and 2.1.
-Running the demo_robustCovMatForPA.R scripts will show you how to compute *robust minimum variance* (robMV) portfolios, based on returns *robust covariance matrix estimators* that are not much influenced by returns outliers.
+Then copy/paste the script into your own new R file, and run it in chunks that are of interest to you.
+Many of the chunks will run quite quickly, e.g., a few seconds, but a few of them may take 2-4 minutes.
+Doing so for the demo_cvxrPortfolioAnalytics.R will help you learn some PortfolioAnalytics basics, as well as learn how to use new capabilities in Versions 2.0 and 2.1.
+Running the demo_robustCovMatForPA.R scripts will show you how to compute *robust minimum variance* portfolios based on returns *robust covariance matrix estimators* that are not much influenced by returns outliers.

 NOTE: We do not recommend general use of (*Run demo*).
 This is because it runs the entire demo script, which will often take much too long.
 Furthermore, some scripts may fail to execute properly when run this way.
-That said, the (*Run demo*) link is none-the-less handy for running R demo scripts that execute quickly.
+That said, the (*Run demo*) link can be handy for running R demo scripts that execute quickly.

 # New 2.1 Features